LilithTundrus/e621-API-Docs/docs/Artists.md

 Artists are just as they seem.
 They represent e621 _users_ or even external users from another site that create content.
 This information is used in any _posts_ made to e621.

+You can check out how e621 uses this data [here](https://e621.net/artist/index)

 ## GET Endpoints
 </br>